 Either of the following criteria is met:

-The change in the discount or premium on the forward contract is excluded from the assessment of effectiveness pursuant to paragraphs 815-20-25-81 through 25-83.
+The change in the discount or premium on the forward contract is excluded from the assessment of effectiveness pursuant to paragraphs 7-9.

 The change in expected cash flows on the forecasted transaction is based on the forward price for the commodity.

-In a cash flow hedge of a group of forecasted transactions in accordance with paragraph 815-20-25-15(a)(2), an entity may assume that the timing in which the hedged transactions are expected to occur and the maturity date of the hedging instrument match in accordance with paragraph 815-20-25-84(a) if those forecasted transactions occur and the derivative matures within the same 31-day period or fiscal month.
+In a cash flow hedge of a group of forecasted transactions in accordance with paragraph 28.a. of the SSAP guidance, an entity may assume that the timing in which the hedged transactions are expected to occur and the maturity date of the hedging instrument match in accordance with paragraph 10.a. if those forecasted transactions occur and the derivative matures within the same 31-day period or fiscal month.
 (815-20-25-84A)

-If all of the criteria in paragraphs 815-20-25-84 through 25-84A are met, an entity shall still perform and document an assessment of hedge effectiveness at the inception of the hedging relationship and, as discussed beginning in paragraph 815-20-35-9, on an ongoing basis throughout the hedge period.
-No quantitative effectiveness assessment is required at hedge inception if the criteria in paragraphs 815-20-25-84 through 25-84A are met (see paragraph 815-20-25-3(b)(2)(iv)(01)).
+If all of the criteria in paragraphs 10-11 are met, an entity shall still perform and document an assessment of hedge effectiveness at the inception of the hedging relationship and, on an ongoing basis throughout the hedge period.
+No quantitative effectiveness assessment is required at hedge inception if the criteria in paragraphs 10-11 are met.
 (815-20-25-85)

 (ASC paragraphs 815-20-25-86 to 815-20-25-97 not included in Exhibit A.)